cheesypoofs/foundation-5-coda-2-clips/README.md

 fdcolumn - Creates a new div element with large, medium and small column classes

+fdgrid - Creates a new div.row element and a div element with large, medium and small classes

-fdgrid - Creates a new block grid element
+fdblock - Creates a new block grid element

 fdinterchange - Creates a new interchange img tag